go-graphite/graphite-clickhouse/doc/config.md

 [[data-table]]
  # data table from carbon-clickhouse
  table = "graphite_data"
- # if it stores direct or reversed metrics
+ # if it stores direct or reversed metrics or set default type for autodetect
  reverse = false
+ # direct data table from carbon-clickhouse
+ direct-table = ""
+ # reverse data table from carbon-clickhouse
+ reverse-table = ""
+ # minumum metrics for try autodetect
+ auto-metrics = 0
+ # minimal reverse density for autodetect reverse table
+ auto-rev-dencity = 0
+ # use no more if metrics (for netter perfomance on large set)
+ auto-samples = 0
  # maximum age stored in the table
  max-age = "0s"
  # minimum age stored in the table